e271828e/Flight.jl/docs/notes/design/localization_validation_walkthrough.md

 disagrees with the prior, the drain is the only possible culprit.
 (Under the retired deferral design there was a second source — the manufactured not-holding prior.
 With [D-181][d-181]'s honest priors, the prior is unconditionally the quiescent sample, and the drain is the *sole* source of disagreement.
-This is what makes the validation probe a conclusive discriminator rather than a heuristic.)
+This is what makes the validation trial evaluation a conclusive discriminator rather than a heuristic.)

 One ordering rule makes the "still consistent" rows true, and the spec makes it explicit ([§10.4][s10-4]): the localized-event trigger checks run against the **arrival sweep** at tₙ₊₁ — *before* the boundary's due-gated sweep refreshes any discrete cells.
-So probes see the same held cell values the frame actually evolved under, and t\* firings strictly precede tₙ₊₁'s boundary sequence.
+So trial evaluations see the same held cell values the frame actually evolved under, and t\* firings strictly precede tₙ₊₁'s boundary sequence.

 ## Section 3 — Input epochs, and the two kinds of edges